Barsha-Chatterjee/Ansible-Projects/APP_INSTALL/README.md

 1.Installs Apache HTTP Server (HTTPD) on target web servers.

-2.Copies a file (barsha_file) to a specified directory (/home/ubuntu/users/) on the web servers with specific ownership and permissions.
+2.Copies a file (My_file) to a specified directory (/home/ubuntu/users/) on the web servers with specific ownership and permissions.

 **_Database Servers:_**